OpenFeign/feign/README.md

 #### Custom @Param Expansion
 Parameters annotated with `Param` expand based on their `toString`.
-By specifying a custom `Param.Expander`, users can control this behavior, for example formatting dates.
+By specifying a custom `Expander`, users can control this behavior, for example formatting dates.

 ```java